ibm-cloud-docs/openshift/openshift_worker_add.md

 Now, you can develop your confidential computing app to use the enclave for sensitive data.

-To uninstall the drivers and platform software, you can follow the same steps, but with the following installation command: `curl -fssl https://raw.githubusercontent.com/ibm-cloud-security/data-shield-reference-apps/master/scripts/sgx-driver-psw/config_openshift/create_openshift_config.sh | bash`
+To uninstall the drivers and platform software, you can follow the same steps, but with the following installation command: `oc create -f https://raw.githubusercontent.com/ibm-cloud-security/data-shield-reference-apps/master/scripts/sgx-driver-psw/uninstall_sgx/deployment_uninstall_sgx_openshift.yaml`
 {: note}

 <br />